seasonedcc/croods/docs/docs/the-actions.md

 #### Result

 The `return` of `save` will depend on if the request succeeds.
-If it does, you'll get the server response when the Promise resolves and also the component will be rerendered with the new `state.saved`.
+If it does, you'll get the server response when the Promise resolves.
 Otherwise the Promise will resolve to `false` and the component will be rerendered with the `state.saveError` message from the API:

 ```
-const { saving, saved, saveError } = state
+const { saving, saveError } = state
 const label = saving ?
 'Saving Todo...' : 'Save Todo!';

 return (